My, my. Feels good to write this article!

 Now, it’s important to keep perspective here.
 The broader market has been on a tear over the entirety of this period – the S&P 500 has basically doubled since January 2010.
 And a rising tide lifts all boats, meaning my wealth – and these numbers – have been positively impacted by that.

-And I’ve certainly also picked my fair share of duds along the way which have needlessly delayed my progress.
+And I’ve certainly also picked my fair share of duds along the way which has needlessly delayed my progress.
 But hindsight is 20/20, unfortunately.

 And I think that’s what I really love about showing how financial independence unfolds in real-time with all the victories and setbacks that occur.
 It shows that it’s possible without nailing the perfect investment.
 Mistakes can be made.
 We can fall down.
 But as long as we get back up and keep climbing, we can reach the top of that mountain.